fieldtrip/website/tutorial/eventrelatedstatistics.md

 	stat = ft_timelockstatistics(cfg,allsubjFC{:},allsubjFIC{:});

-Fieldtrip also has other methods implemented for performing a multiple comparison correction, such as FDR.
+FieldTrip also has other methods implemented for performing a multiple comparison correction, such as FDR.
 See the statistics_analytic function for the options to cfg.correctm when you want to do a parametric test.

 ##  Non-parametric statistics